 Similarly, the Smart contract responsible for Ledger 2, on receiving the trigger (as mentioned in step 3b) can fetch the block with reference id same as received in the trigger and send the service failure report information as a transaction and stores in ledger-3 which is built over a common consensus across all the involved stakeholders (i.e. Ledger 3 shown in Figure 9).

 Step 5.
 The smart contract in Ledger-3 on receiving the service failure report transaction related to the device from Ledger-1 (i.e. Step 4a) and the service failure report transaction related to the serving node from Ledger-2 (step 4b), adds as inter linked blocks using the reference id as the relation between the blocks.
-The smart contract stores the reference id, device ID and serving node information along with the block reference/identification of the ledger-3 in a online or offline ledger or storage to resolve future conflicts and settlements related to the financial and service level agreements.
+The smart contract stores the reference id, device ID and serving node information along with the block reference/identification of the ledger-3 in an online or offline ledger or storage to resolve future conflicts and settlements related to the financial and service level agreements.

 Step 6.
 Required actions based on the complete service failure information (i.e. Service failure information from device and the serving node) can be taken during SLA evaluation or related conflict resolution.
 Further if a smart contract responsible for Ledger-3, if configured to report any trigger to the home serving node(s) or 3rd party service provider node(s), then the smart contract may trigger notifications related to the service failure information (i.e. reaching any threshold) via an API/Application.